genepi/nf-gwas/README.md

 ```
 nextflow run genepi/gwas-regenie -c <nextflow.config> -r v0.2.1 -profile <docker,singularity,slurm,slurm_with_scratch>
 ```
-**Note:** The slurm profiles require that (a) singularity is installed on all nodes and (b) a shared file system path as a working directory.

 Please click [here](tests) for available test config files.

-## Status
-The pipeline is currently under development (v0.2.1).

 ## Development
 ```